-The biggest, most immediate threat to Ethiopian wolves are lethal diseases carried by domestic dogs such as rabies and canine distemper.
+The biggest, most immediate threat to Ethiopian wolves is the transfer of diseases such as rabies and canine distemper by domestic dogs.

-Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
-Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.
+Help protect Ethiopian wolves in the wild and preserve their habitat with an animal adoption, and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, personalised certificate and glossy photo.
+Plus, we’ll send you our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

 Adoptions last one year (those paid by monthly direct debit roll over until cancelled).

 Categorised as Endangered by the IUCN, these wolves are highly dependent on the prey and conditions of the Afroalpine ranges they inhabit in Ethiopia, which means threats to this ecosystem have devastating consequences on the family groups who live there.